Prassi07/CurvedSlipTurn/README.md

 # CurvedSlipTurn
  Source Codes for Curved Path Slip Turn using Slip Phenomenon Created as part of Paper titled,  "Generating Curved Path Walking Gaits for Biped Robots with Deficient Degrees of Freedom"
- Authors: Prasanna Venkatesan K S, Prajwal Rajendra Mahendrakar.
+ Authors: Prasanna Sriganesh, Prajwal Rajendra Mahendrakar.
 This paper has been accpeted at the 2021 IEEE/SICE International Symposium for System Integration, 11th-14th Jan 2021, Iwaki, Japan.

 If using this code, please cite